raphaelchaula/on_wave_group_technical/frontend_click_fit_website/README.md

 npm i
 ```
 3. After packages are installed you will see `node_modules` folder created inside `upload_image` folder
-4. Start the server by running (it will console `Server is running on port 4000` indicating server started)
+4. Start the server by running
 ```
 npm start
 ```
+5. It will console `Server is running on port 4000` indicating server started
-5. Now you can go back to Click Fit page and Click upload image area or Drag and drop image on it, i will start uploading showing a progress indicator
+6. Now you can go back to Click Fit page and Click upload image area or Drag and drop image on it, i will start uploading showing a progress indicator
-6. On the server side image is received and stored inside the `upload_image/public/uploads` folder and details like size, mimetype, etc of the image are consoled in the terminal.
+7. On the server side image is received and stored inside the `upload_image/public/uploads` folder and details like size, mimetype, etc of the image are consoled in the terminal.

 #### Explanation about server code